Jamesw2013/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is Document Object Model, and its a bridge, or API (Application Programming Interface) that the browser makes to represent a web page.
+It allows us to manipulate and interact w/ the page without changing the source code.

 2. What is an event?

+Any interaction a user has with a website that a browser can pick up on is an event.
+This will include clicking, scrolling, hovering and clicking the page.

 3. What is an event listener?

+An event listener in Javascript will usually be attached to an HTML event element.
+The listener allows Javascript to then execute certain script upon the firing of an event.

 4. Why would we convert a NodeList into an Array?

+We gain access to all of the Array methods, such as map, reduce and filter.

 5. What is a component?

+A component is a reusable template, or block of code.
+You can create complex code and then reuse it rather than having to rewrite several lines of code.

 ### Git Set up